Facing the Future… TOGETHER!

 Advocating for the Safety Net in a Changing Health Care Environment

 Every February, the school-based health care community celebrates National School-Based Health Care Awareness Month—an opportunity to recognize our success and raise awareness about how school-based health centers (SBHCs) are revolutionizing the way children and adolescents access health care services.

-It’s a pivotal moment for the school-based health care model.
+This year continues to be a pivotal moment for the school-based health care model.
 With the new administration and Congress looking for ways to reduce Medicaid and health care spending, the school-based health field needs to rally behind a common vision—now more than ever.
-Celebrating awareness month will offer you tremendous opportunities to educate national, state, and local policymakers about the importance of school-based health and the strong support it has in their community/state.
+We hope that celebrating awareness month offered you tremendous opportunities to educate national, state, and local policymakers about the importance of school-based health and the strong support it has in their community/state.
 Many of your policymakers are new and know very little to nothing about school-based health, its benefits, or funding streams.
-Use this observance to educate your local leaders.
-Tell your stories, highlight your data, organize a tour, and rally your partners.
+We hope you were able to use this observance to educate your local leaders by telling your stories, highlighting your data, organizing a tour, and rallying your partners.

 Awareness Month Twitter Chat

 Thanks to YOU, our #SBHCmonth17 Twitter chat fostered 1,823 tweets from 261 individual participants about the value of school-based health care and garnered over 4.2 million impressions on Twitter.

 Please access the executive summary of the awareness month Twitter chat here.